Cealgull/Cealgull-Frontend/README.md

 - Prefer `React.FC` to `React.Component`.
 - Any single React component should be put into _components_ and _views_ folder, determined by its role.
 - Separate _services_ into a folder.
-- Customized React hooks should be put into _services_ or _utils_ folder, determined by their usage.
+- Customized React hooks should be put into _hooks_ folder.
 - Any test files should be put into the \_\__test_\_\_ folder at the directory of the tested component.
 For example,
   ```
   .